Wireless Service (Eduroam)

 Eduroam (Educational Roaming), is a single, secure, wireless service available at a number of participating institutions worldwide.

-Most areas within the University have wireless coverage, however if you discover an area with limited wireless coverage please inform the University Service Desk.
+Most areas within the University have wireless coverage, however if you discover an area with limited wireless coverage please inform the ISD Service Desk.

 The “Home” service means that when you visit other eduroam-enabled institutions, you can use your Ulster credentials to connect to the internet via their eduroam service.